bbatsov/batsov.com/_posts/2024-02-27-m-x-reloaded-the-second-golden-age-of-emacs.md

 - Emacs
 ---

+> The people who live in a Golden Age usually go around complaining how yellow
+> everything looks.
+>
+> -- Randall Jarell

-Yesterday I wrote that I think Emacs is currently experiencing its (second) Golden Age.[^1] Today I'd like to expand on this and try to analyze the reasons that lead to this.
+Yesterday I wrote that I think Emacs is currently experiencing its (second) Golden Age.[^1] Today I'll expand on this and I'll offer my perspective on the reasons and factors that lead to it.

 ## The Road to Success